 The “Roller Coaster Loophole” refers to wording that was added to the Consumer Product Safety Act in 1981 that prevents federal safety experts from investigating fixed-site roller coaster accidents.
 This means that any amusement ride that is permanently attached to the ground is subject to state regulation.
 Mobile amusement rides however are subject to federal regulation.
 Often times you will find that fixed-site amusement ride regulations are often overlooked due to oversight from state officials.

 Injured in an Amusement Park Accident?
-Contact an Experienced Injury Attorney
+Contact an Experienced Amusement Park Injury Attorney

 Amusement parks are intended to give families a fun, entertaining venue to have fun and relax.
 The last thing people should worry about when at an amusement park is their safety and the safety of their children.
 Regulation and oversight of fixed-site amusement parks can be lacking, which could lead to unsafe rides and experiences.
-If you or a loved one were injured while at an amusement park, contact Thomas J. Henry for a free case review.
+If you or a loved one were injured while at an amusement park, contact Thomas J. Henry’s amusement park lawyers for a free case review.

-Our experienced amusement park injury attorneys are available 24/7, nights and weekends to take your call.
+Our experienced amusement park accident lawyers and injury attorneys are available 24/7, nights and weekends to take your call.
 Thomas J. Henry has offices located in Corpus Christi, San Antonio, and Austin, serving clients across Texas and nationwide.